 What Are the Symptoms of Sexually Transmitted Diseases in Males?

 You can contract an STD without developing any symptoms.
 But there are certain STDs that cause obvious signs.
 Signs of this health condition can vary depending on the type of infection.
 Common STD symptoms in men include:

 - Other symptoms or can be asymptomatic

 STDs are very common and while some diseases have symptoms to alert the person of a possible infection, often time people are asymptomatic and are unaware of their potential to transmit these infections.

-At our primary care clinic we offer testing for:
+At our medical care Midtown clinic we offer STD testing for:

 - Herpes virus

 These tests include blood test as well as swabs and cultures for these microorganisms.
 Some examples of testing are below.